 Three variables are important in transferring energy when using a solar heat exchanger.

-Increasing the surface area will decrease the temperature difference between the two sides needed to drive the heat transfer or the greater the power the heat exchanger can handle for a fixed differential temperature.
-Increasing the flow so that it is more turbulent improves the heat transfer, but mostly it determines the differential temperature from in to the out ports.
-The less restrictive the heat exchanger is to flow (the lower the pressure drop) the lower the wasted energy required to pump the fluid through the heat exchanger.
-Brazed plate solar heat exchanges have approximately the same pressure drop on each side, and provide for a large heat transfer area given the volume of the heat exchanger. the pool type solar heat exchanger is designed to handle high flow and produce a small pressure drop on the pool side of heat exchanger which means the pool pump does not have to work as hard.
+Increasing the surface area will decrease the temperature differential between the two sides needed to drive the heat transfer across the hot side to the colder side.
+Increasing the flow so that it is more turbulent improves the heat transfer, but also lowers the differential temperature between each side.
+The less restrictive the heat exchanger is to flow (the lower the pressure drop) the less amount of energy is required to pump the fluid through the heat exchanger.
+Brazed plate solar heat exchanges have approximately the same pressure drop on each side and provide for a large heat transfer area given the volume of the heat exchanger.
+The solar pool heat exchanger is designed to handle higher flows and produces only a small pressure drop on the pool side of heat exchanger which means the pool pump does not have to work as hard.